Call Us Today! (702) 254-7577

 “A dental assistant in the state of Nevada may perform basic supportive dental procedures specified by the state dental practice act under the supervision of a licensed dentist or dental hygienist.

-There are no education or training requirements for this level of dental assisting.
 A licensed dentist who owns a dental office or treatment facility must, on his or her application for license renewal, list the name and address of each dental assistant who assists in procedures for infection control, the date the dental assistant began to assist in infection control procedures, and a statement that each employee listed has received adequate instruction in infection control and is qualified to operate sterilization and other equipment, and to perform all other applicable activities, in compliance with CDC guidelines.”

 Firstly, while Nevada does not require a DANB CDA certification, many states do, or a license or permit that you become eligible for by passing the RHS or ICE sections of the CDA.
 In order to work outside of Nevada, you may be required to have at least part of the CDA, and restricting your options to just one state can significantly reduce your chances of career progression.